-Yamaha Trumpets – New Models
+Yamaha Trumpets – New Models7th March 2012

 Yamaha beginner trumpets have always been well established.
 The Yamaha 1335 especially had a good following with Trumpet teachers as it offered the beginner trumpet player a good sounding, in tune option.
 Best of all the Yamaha student trumpets were always very reliable, less time for Teacher/Parent to spend having to get the instrument adjusted or fixed etc. That said, it’s a design that had been around for a while.
 Now, as part of an overall student and intermediate re-design the Yamaha student brass range has changed, for the better…